zero-to-mastery/complete-web-developer-manual/README.md

 Install node and npm:
 *	https://www.npmjs.com/get-npm
 *	https://nodejs.org/es/
-(Though with newer version of node, npm come pre-installed.
+(Though with newer version of node, npm comes pre-installed.
 So you don't need to do that separately)

-Check node and npm installed on your system by:
+Check if node and npm are installed on your system by:
 ```
 node -v
 npm -v
 ```
-If any of these command result in error then that (node/npm) deosen't installed on your system.
+If any of these commands result in an error then that (node/npm) isn't installed on your system.

 Reference websites:
 *	https://www.npmjs.com/